sert121/ecc/README.md

 ```int calculate(mpz_t x,mpz_t p)``` : returns whether a valid y exists on the x inputted
 ```int shanks(mpz_t a, const mpz_t x, const mpz_t prime)```

-## Navigating the Code
-To perform each of the operations above a ```TODO``` block corresponding
- to the calling of each of the functions above has been commented in the code,
- and needs to be uncommented to perform the respective operation. **The TODO block
-will only run during the pre-defined mode, or when you enter 0 in the terminal at the start**
- You can also change the values of P and Q for each operation by modifying the values of x and y
-for P and Q in the commented code block itself.

 ## Additional Notes
 Shanks' algorithm is implemented with suitable references from ```GitHub```,```Wikipedia.com```